mxn/eth_option/README.md

 npm install
 truffle test
 ```
-The usage of the contracts can be seen under *test/* directory
+The example of usage of the smart contracts can be seen under *test/* directory

 ## Current State